8-year-old boy shot, killed in East Chicago

 While exiting the hospital, East Chicago police said their officers observed a white van drive onto the emergency room ramp at a high rate of speed.
 Police said the passenger door opened and an 8-year-old boy, with a gunshot wound to his head, was being carried by a woman.

-Inside the van were three other children, two adults, a firearm, shell casing, blood and a 30-round magazine. police said.
+Inside the van were three other children, two adults, a firearm, shell casings, blood and a 30-round magazine. police said.

 Detectives believe the shooting occurred in the intersection of Martin Luther King Drive and Main Street.